 The members of our gallery are made up of many uniquely talented Artisans who not only provide the gallery with many forms of arts & crafts, but many give of their time too.
 All our Artisans give 10% of their earnings to the local charity by way of committee approval.
 Learn more about each Artisan and their craft in the bios below.

-Rebecca Bromark of Carlisle, Hair Gear Rebecca has always loved functional art, fabric, patterns and color.
-Her headbands, barrettes and clips are made with any combination of soft fabrics: velvet, flannel, jersey; beads, yarn and other cool finds.
+Rebecca Bromark of Carlisle, Hair Gear, Paintings & Notecards Rebecca has always loved the outdoors, functional art, fabric, patterns and color.
+Capturing the rural character of Carlisle in paint is an emerging joy.
+Rebecca's headbands, barrettes and clips are made with any combination of soft fabrics: velvet, flannel, jersey; beads, yarn and other cool finds.
 Rebecca is passionate about repurposing materials, as the environment and land conservation have long been central themes for her.
 She has an Etsy presence and hopes to bring joy to those who wear her art.
 In her spare time, Rebecca loves taking her daughters and dogs on adventures, big and small.

 Tarja Cockell of North Andover, Contemporary Fiber Art Tarja enjoys the process of weaving and the unique textures that it creates and that choosing and mixing colors is the fun part of her work.
 She makes use of dyes, paints and threads to achieve her subtle color palette.
 She works with different textile mediums, which she applies to her art and functional accessories.
 Her studio is located at Western Avenue Studios in Lowell. www.tarjacockell.com

-Vito Couch, Wood Working and Walking Sticks Vito feels walking is a form of exercise that allows the participant to fully enjoy his or her surroundings.
+Vito Couch of North Billerica, Wood Working & Walking Sticks Vito feels walking is a form of exercise that allows the participant to fully enjoy his or her surroundings.
 It only requires appropriate clothing for the climate, a good pair of shoes, and of course a good walking stick to guide you in your journey.

 Vito gathers limbs from Mother Nature... typically hardwood including oak, maple, ash and beechnut.
 His walking sticks vary in length from 32" to 39.5" (custom by request).
 The tips are made with brass or copper and finishes of quality stain or varnish... no two are alike.
 Vito also builds a variety of furniture, not currently shown in the gallery, but enjoys working with wood in many forms.